-And as a final tip for the wicking I suggest doubling up the material a few times, and to present a folded edge on the top that you actually light.
+And as a final tip for the wicking, I suggest doubling up the material a few times, and presenting a folded edge on the top that you actually light.
 This will be more resistant and durable than a sharp or cut edge.

 Fiberglass cloth and Insulation have their own problems, insulation hardens up over time, and Fiberglass Cloth is not so awesome for you in the long haul.

 Assembly and testing

 Assembly of the stove can be done with minimal tools, only make sure that you are careful around the sharp edges of the cut can.
 When you are not an adult get one to help you or look out.
 This can be, by the way, a fun weekend project for any parents with kids who are into the outdoors.

 - Empty both of the cans and rinse them out

 - Cut the bottom of the tomato paste can, so the still closed side.

 - Trim the Tomato paste can until 2,5 centimeters is still above the cat food can when nestled inside.